Kunshan: Administration

-The park is located west of the city’s technology innovation cluster, covering an area of 3.84 sq km.
+The park is located west of the city's technology innovation cluster, covering an area of 3.84 km2.
 It sits nearby three lakes, two industrial parks, and a town.
 With the support of Duke Kunshan University, the area will host the Sino-US (Kunshan) Technology Innovation Center and serve as a mixed-used project integrating R&D centers, business services, and an ecological park.
 It aims to become a global magnet for technology entrepreneurs and innovators.